sarahvoshall/RB120/RB120_Typora/06_collaborator_objects.md

 Classes group common behaviors and objects encapsulate state.
 An object's state is saved in an object's instance variable.
 Instance methods can operate on instance variables.
 Usually the state is a string or number.

-Objects that are stored as state within another object are called **collaborator objects**.
+Objects that are stored as state (assigned to an instance variable) within another object are called **collaborator objects**.
 Collaborator objects are usually custom objects, i.e., defined by the programmer and not inherited from the Ruby core library.
 However, collaborator objects are not strictly custom objects, *even a string object stored within an instance variable is technically a collaborator object.*

 **?** Collaborator objects also represent the connections between various actors in your program. **?**